damianhakert/damianhakert.github.io/source/jobs/specialist/issue-triage/index.html.md

 * Documents answers and improves existing documentation
 * Write blog posts relevant to the community
 * Establish and report metrics on a regular basis, including recommendations and insights

+## Requirements for Applicants

+* Good knowledge of Unix and Unix-based Operating Systems
+* Vast experience with Ruby on Rails applications and Git
+* Affinity for providing Community Support
+* Excellent spoken and written English
+* A willingness to carry out all work out in the open
+* You share our [values](/handbook/#values), and work in accordance with those values
+* A technical interview is part of the hiring process for this position

+## Further information

+Please see the [Issue Triage Specialist resources pages](/handbook/edge/issue-triage) for further information about the role.